Skip to content

 API Endpoints

-POST /api/pets/{pet}/relationship-invitations # Create invitation (owner only)
+POST /api/pets/{pet}/invitations # Create invitation (owner only)

-GET /api/pets/{pet}/relationship-invitations # List pending (owner only)
+GET /api/pets/{pet}/invitations # List pending (owner only)

-DELETE /api/pets/{pet}/relationship-invitations/{id} # Revoke (owner only)
+DELETE /api/pets/{pet}/invitations/{id} # Revoke (owner only)

-GET /api/relationship-invitations/{token} # Preview (public, optional auth)
+GET /api/resource-invitations/{token} # Preview (public, optional auth)

-POST /api/relationship-invitations/{token}/accept # Accept (authenticated)
+POST /api/resource-invitations/{token}/accept # Accept (authenticated)

-POST /api/relationship-invitations/{token}/decline # Decline (authenticated)
+POST /api/resource-invitations/{token}/decline # Decline (authenticated)

 Frontend

 • PetRelationshipsSection — "Add person" button opens a dialog with role selection, then shows QR code + copyable link.
 Pending invitations are listed with countdown timers and share/revoke buttons.
+Owners can click owner/editor/viewer badges in the People list to change a person's role or remove their sharing access.
+Share URLs come from the API (invitation_url via configured frontend origin).

 Leaving and Removing Relationships